Teachinghearts |

 (Colossians 2: 14)

-- Law was Given to Teach Righteousness.
+- Law Was Given To Teach Righteousness.

 I call this righteousness by education versus righteousness by faith.